jelsonjay/chess-board/README.md

 # Chess-board

-### This is a simple chessboard project with HTML5, CSS & Vanilla JavaScript
+### This is a simple UI chessboard project with HTML5, CSS & Vanilla JavaScript